aeriiss/LOL/README.md

-# LOL
-lol 67 activator windows cool op awfnjiwef\
-dont term me github✌✌🙏
+dont term me github please im begging u\
+also i do this only for educational purposes only, i do not condone pirating windows!1!1!1!!!